AutoMachine0/Auto-GNAS/README.md

 - *Data mini batch operation is decoupled from estimation process* *&radic;*

 ### Function
-- *Reconstruct input graph data class standard for autognas, require the input graph data class that have done mini-batch data pre-processing*
+- *Reconstruct input graph data class standard for autognas, require the input graph data class that have done mini-batch data pre-processing* *&radic;*

 ## Citing
 If you think Auto-GNAS is useful tool for you, please cite our paper, thank you for your support: